 Why you shouldn’t: Likely due to their generally older and expat Holland Village clientele, the Rhythm classes are maintained at a manageable and non-threatening pace.

-My experiences: Edwina eschewed spin’s reliance on ubiquitous EDM heaviness for a more poppy, jaunty and summery musicality.
+My experiences: Edwina eschewed spin’s reliance on ubiquitous EDM heaviness for a more poppy, jaunty and summery musicality, while Zhong Han threw in fast jogs unexpectedly early on in the game and incorporated plenty of archery pressing handlebar action.
 On the Road side of things, the encouraging Hann Khee led the class with the kind of vocal tone you often hear in the background at a Raffles Place alfresco drinking spot at 9.15pm.

 18A Lor Mambong

-In a nutshell: Spin concept from the guys behind BoOm Singapore.
+In a nutshell: Spin concept from the guys behind the now defunct-BoOm Singapore.

 Location: East Coast

-Why you should: After exiting its former shared premises within Core Collective along Anson Road, the boutique spin concept recently took over a shophouse space along East Coast Road and has also teased a new location along Orchard Road, so your CRNK package would soon give you access to two locations.
+Why you should: The shophouse space is cosy and not as threatening as the larger studios in the CBD.
 Notably, the studio expressly does away with the concept of a weights track in their classes, dedicating more time and attention to the ride experience.

-Why you shouldn’t: Having only just found a standalone studio with its own premises, and with several of its instructors being BoOm instructors who are wearing double hats, the studio has yet to forge its own distinct identity and style, and it remains to be seen whether the studio can build a cult and loyal following in the same manner as BoOm Singapore.
+Why you shouldn’t: The studio is still finding its way in terms of identity and style, and it remains to be seen whether the studio can build a cult and loyal following in the same manner as BoOm Singapore.

 My experiences: Founder Bryan piped in plenty of rest time for his crew in manner of caring father/officer or similar and thus when he assured the class that the next push was going to be chill you would believe him, but before you realised it you would be in the midst of a heavy resistance sprint and not quite sure what just happened.
-In similar fake out fashion, Ivan lulled everyone into a false sense of security with seated choreography for the first track before, in manner of Bohemian Rhapsody meets Barry’s, segueing into a non-stop cardio rollercoaster with no isolation track, no arms track and only one single-time song and the rest of the ride being all jumps, fast jogs and sprints.
-Elsewhere, Nicole X‘s class featured so much running middle bar-pulsing that I looked in the mirror and saw a human coat hanger.
+William‘s class had a most interesting format – we were taught distinct choreo blocks individually under slower tempos (think throwbacks, cross handlebar grips, handlebar climbs, sways and middle bar pulsing), and these choreo blocks recurred under incrementally faster tempos and were eventually combined (A+B, C+D, ABCD) in jog and ultimately sprint contexts.
+One of the better instructors around (especially in the context of non-CBD studios), Ivan delivers gruelling routines which would test your endurance and stamina.

 282 East Coast Road